kiro6/penetration-testing-notes/hosting content online/README.md

 ## using [ngrok](https://ngrok.com/download)

 ### how to use
-- make http server on any folder , consider hosting a file named text.txt on the local server
+- make http server on any folder , consider hosting a file named test.txt on the local server
 ```bash
 $ python3 -m http.server 9999
 ```